jx124/cpp-wordle-solver/README.md

 And the process repeats until a solution is found.

 ## Results
-Compared to randomly picking from the remaining words, the method of choosing the word which generates the highest word distribution entropy performs slightly better (~9%).
-However, this comes at a price of a slower execution time (~5x slower).
+Compared to randomly picking from the remaining words, the method of choosing the word which generates the highest result distribution entropy performs slightly better (~9%).
+However, this comes at a price of a slower execution time (~12x slower).
 The word list used here contains all the possible Wordle answers, but not all the possible guesses.

 ![plot](./testing/plot.png)

-When going through the list of every possible guess, the difference in speed is much greater (~23x slower) while the difference in performance is slightly better (~11%).
+When going through the list of every possible guess, the difference in speed is much greater (~58x slower) while the difference in performance is slightly better (~11%).

 ![full_plot](./testing/full_plot.png)